Gustaf Wrede: Dalsbruk

-In 1932 Dalsbruk got a large order for train wheels and axles from the State Railways, which led to immediate improvement; prices had stabilised, the factory was saved, Wrede had become its owner and paid compensation to Wuppermann family for continuation of operations.
-Wrede continued investing on the Dalsbruk.
+In 1932 Dalsbruk got a large order for train wheels and axles from the State Railways, which led to an immediate improvement; prices had stabilised, the factory was saved, Wrede had become its owner and paid compensation to the Wuppermann family for continuation of operations.
+Wrede continued investing in the Dalsbruk.

 Before Dalsbruk, Wrede had succeeded in his life mainly because of his noble background and wealthy family.
 The experience he gained as manager had a major impact on the rest of his life and toughened him to perform in his later duties.
 In 1939 he sold his Dalsbruk shares to Wärtsilä Group, a company led by his brother-in-law, Wilhelm Wahlforss.

 During 1924–1934 Wrede led Suomen Pultti ja Konetehdas Oy and in 1935–1946 he worked as manager of Suomen Lasitehdas.

 When the Winter War broke out in 1939, Wrede was appointed the acting manager of Wärtsilä Group in the meantime when Wahlforss travelled abroad to negotiate about war material purchasing.